Survivors of Trauma Rediscover Their Unbounded Horizons

 Recognizing the need for a trauma-healing program, Nature’s Academy heeded the call and launched its newest and most innovative program in 2022.

-Unbounded Horizons is a 4-day Healing Retreat for women survivors of trauma that will take place this August 21 - 24 at NatureBridge, on the stunning and peaceful shores of Lake Crescent, in Olympic National Park.
-The retreat offers those who have experienced emotional trauma an opportunity to reconnect: with oneself, with one another, and with the cathartic healing power of nature.
+Unbounded Horizons Healing Retreat for women survivors of trauma takes place at NatureBridge, on the stunning and peaceful shores of Lake Crescent, in Olympic National Park.
+The retreat offers trauma survivors an opportunity to reconnect: with themselves, with one another, and with the cathartic healing power of nature.

-Nature’s Academy is subsidizing the cost of the retreat as a means of increasing affordability and ensuring accessibility.
-We continue to seek funding through active grant applications, corporate sponsors, and this $10,000 fundraising campaign!
-We hope to reach our goal by July 4th signifying freedom from the pain of trauma.
+Nature’s Academy subsidizes 50% of the retreat's cost to increase affordability, ensure accessibility, and also provides one full scholarship spot per retreat.
+How do we do this?
+We seek funding through active grant applications, corporate sponsors, and this $15,000 fundraising campaign!
+We hope to reach our goal by Dec 31st!!!

-Please consider making a tax deductible donation today.
+Please consider making a tax-deductible donation today.
 Your gift will directly impact the life of a trauma survivor.
-Thank you for your support.
+We greatly appreciate your support.

 1NationalTraumaInstitute.org and RecognizeTrauma.org